How Much is 1TB Bandwidth in the Real World?

 What amount of data can transfer in 1 terabyte?

 - Digital images – An image could be 10KB or 2MB.
 Assuming an average file size of 1MB, 1 million photos can feed through a terabyte of data transfer.
-Keep in mind, if you have multiple photos on a page, each of those needs to transfer.
+Keep in mind that each of those needs to transfer if you have multiple photos on a page.

 - Video – A 5-minute HD video from an iPhone is about 500MB.
 A feature film, on the other hand, is about 3GB.
 I know it seems illogical, but that’s how it works out.
 Assuming your videos are relatively short, in the 5-minute ballpark, you can deliver approximately 2000 of them.
 (You can see why embedding YouTube videos is so popular.)